hunter-college-ossd-spr19/project-evaluation-activity-01/sample_projects.md

 with most document formats and standards.
 It is mostly written in C++.
 Start on [OpenHub](https://www.openhub.net/) to explore this project.
 The page  is [LibreOffice](https://www.openhub.net/p/libreoffice).
 The code is hosted on GitHub.
-Evaluate the core part of the project.
+Evaluate the core part of the project, [core](https://github.com/LibreOffice/core).
 You will see that there are five separate locations for code; the core is the last of these.

 ### Sahana Eden